One unit of course credit equals four semester hours.

 CSD 343 Neurological Bases of Communication

 Designed for students pursuing a degree in communication science and disorders or interested in the field of allied health.
 Students will understand the anatomy and physiology of the human brain; neural processes of speech, language and cognition; and the neurological bases for swallowing.
 Also, students will develop an appreciation for brain-behavior relationships and how they are impacted following an injury to the brain.
-Prerequisites: CSD 234 and 3.20 GPA.
+Prerequisites: junior standing, CSD 234 and 3.20 GPA.

 CSD 344 Speech Science